-DIF: Cognitive Level: Understand REF: p.
-8 TOP: Integrated Process: Nursing Process: Implementation MSC: Area of Client Needs: Psychosocial Integrity

-- 11. Which is most suggestive that a nurse has a nontherapeutic relationship with a patient and family? - a.
-Staff is concerned about the nurse's actions with the patient and family. - b.
+- DIF: Cognitive Level: Understand - TOP: Integrated Process: Nursing Process: Implementation - MSC: Area of Client Needs: Psychosocial Integrity - 7.
+Which is suggestive that a nurse has a nontherapeutic relationship with a patient and family? - a.
+Staff is concerned about the nurse's closeness with the patient and family. - b.
 Staff assignments allow the nurse to care for same patient and family over an extended time. - c.
 Nurse is able to withdraw emotionally when emotional overload occurs but still remains committed. - d.
 Nurse uses teaching skills to instruct patient and family rather than doing everything for them.